nodejitsu/txn/README.md

 ### Setting default options

-To make things simple, Transaction allows setting defaults which will apply to all operations.
-You can even set defaults based on previous defaults.
+Transaction uses [Defaultable][def].
+You can set defaults which will always apply.
+You can also set defaults based on previous defaults.

 ```javascript
 // Global defaults for everything.